MCL Tear Treatment in Shrewsbury, MO

 - Refrain from activities that could stress your knee too soon

-A comprehensive rehabilitation plan with Axes Physical Therapy ensures the best chance for a complete recovery and return to your favorite activities in Shrewsbury, MO.
+A comprehensive rehabilitation plan with Axes Physical Therapy provides the best opportunity for a full recovery and resumption of your beloved activities in Shrewsbury, MO.

 Call Axes For Your MCL Tear Treatment in Shrewsbury, MO